Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .output}

-In total, it should take around ten minutes for FastQC to run on the fastq file (however, this depends on the size and number of files you give it).
+In total, it should take around ten minutes for FastQC to run on this fastq file (however, this depends on the size and number of files you give it).
 When the analysis completes, your prompt will return.
 So your screen will look something like this:

 ~~~